mmjulkowska/MVApp/README.md

 MVApp helps to automatically highlight potential outliers based on a single or multiple Dependent Variables, using various approaches.
 However, be careful, outliers should not be removed mindlessly.
 It is good practice to justify outlier samples, perhaps refering to notes or images taken during the experiment that might explain the unusual result.
 It is possible that a "potential outlier" is in fact a valuable, if extreme, result.

 #### How to highlihgt potential outliers?
 Begin by deciding whether or not to remove samples with missing values by clicking the check-box in the top-left corner of the side-bar.

 Then, select the Independent Variable(s) by which to group the samples, and the Dependent Variables you would like to investigate for outliers.
-By default, MVApp assumes that you would like to group the variables by Genotype, ALL Independent Variables and Time (Sample ID is excluded), across all phenotypes.
+By default, MVApp assumes that you would like to group the variables by Genotype, ALL Independent Variables and Time (Sample ID is excluded), across all Dependent Variables.

 Next, select which method you would like to use to highlight potential outliers.
 MVApp provides following methods:
 !!!!
 TO INCLUDE LINKS TO WIKIPEDIA HERE!!!!